-- The Hollywood Vampires, The Cult, Owl, Ace Frehley, Ozzy Osbourne
+- The Hollywood Vampires, Black Owl, The Cult, Owl, Ace Frehley, Ozzy Osbourne

 You’ve definitely heard Chris Wyse’s bass playing.
 It’s an inimitable, infectious rumble that has resounded through recordings from the likes of The Cult, Ozzy Osbourne, Mick Jagger, Tal Bachman, and countless others, as well as his own heavy alternative trio, Owl.
 Utilizing both electric upright bass and bass guitar, Wyse is a versatile, vibrant, vital player whose musicianship is as unique as it is unmistakable.

 Born in Queens, NY, Wyse became fascinated with music at an early age.
 After immersing himself in the Celtic tunes his Irish parents fancied, he discovered Kiss, The Doors, and Led Zeppelin in grade school, and all bets were off.
 Picking the bass as his instrument of choice after being inspired by Iron Maiden’s Steve Harris, Wyse quickly began fashioning a style all his own.
 In fact, he was even profiled at just 17 years old in Guitar Player Magazine for his innovative approach to the bass.